Rotating black holes experience dynamical tides

 \subsection{Tidal response of an extremal Kerr black hole in an axi-symmetric tidal field}

-In this appendix, we will present an alternate expression for the tidal response function of an extremal Kerr BH in an axi-symmetric tidal background.
-For axi-symmetric tidal perturbation, the dynamical tidal response function from \ref{non_static_rf_ext_BH} takes the following form,
+In this section, we will present an alternative expression for the tidal response function of an extremal Kerr BH in an axi-symmetric tidal background ($m=0$) .
+For axi-symmetric tidal perturbation, the dynamical tidal response function (Eq.~(8) of the main text) takes the following form,